sahajre/goFAQ/README.md

 ## How to create a constant value in Go?

-## What is difference between function and method in Go?
+## What is the difference between function and method in Go?

-## What all different types Go can support?

 ## How to implement polymorphic behavior in Go?